List of political parties in Malaysia: Coalitions and electoral pacts

-Pakatan Harapan (PH)
+Pakatan Harapan (PH, Alliance of Hope)

 The list is sorted by the year in which the respective parties were legalised and registered with the Registrar of Societies (ROS).

-Perikatan Nasional (National Alliance)
+Perikatan Nasional (PN, National Alliance)

 The list is sorted by the year in which the respective parties were legalised and registered with the Registrar of Societies (ROS).

-Barisan Nasional (National Front)
+Barisan Nasional (BN, National Front)

 The list is sorted by the year in which the respective parties were legalised and registered with the Registrar of Societies (ROS).

-Gerakan Tanah Air (GTA)
+Gerakan Tanah Air (GTA, Homeland Movement)

 The list is sorted by the year in which the respective parties were legalised and registered with the Registrar of Societies (ROS).

-Gabungan Parti Sarawak (GPS)
+Gabungan Parti Sarawak (GPS, Sarawak Parties Coalition)

 The list is sorted by the year in which the respective parties were legalised and registered with the Registrar of Societies (ROS).

-Gabungan Rakyat Sabah (GRS)
+Gabungan Rakyat Sabah (GRS, Sabah People's Coalition)

 The list is sorted by the year in which the respective parties were legalised and registered with the Registrar of Societies (ROS).

-Perikatan Rakyat Bersatu Sarawak (PERKASA)

-The list is sorted by the year in which the respective parties were legalised and registered with the Registrar of Societies (ROS).

 Parties without representation in the Parliament and the state legislative assemblies

 This is the list of active coalitions and parties that do not have representation in the Parliament of Malaysia (Dewan Rakyat and Dewan Negara) and the state legislative assemblies, sorted by the year in which the respective parties were legalised and registered with the Registrar of Societies (ROS).
 Parties that are part of a coalition that is represented are not listed here even if the party itself is not represented.
+This list does not include parties that are active but have yet to be registered with the ROS or EC such as the Green Party of Malaysia.